-Did you know that half of the 12 top-rated architectural wonders of the US can be found in one small area of the country?
-And the area can be covered on foot.
+Washington, DC memorials are a treasure to explore.
+Did you know that half of the 12 top-rated architectural wonders of the US can be found in this one small area of the United States?
+And you can cover this area on foot, enjoying your walk out in the fresh air.
 This amazing concentration of fascinating and varied memorials is found in the center of Washington, DC.
 Run by the National Parks system, it is known officially as the Washington Mall and Memorial Parks.

 The Washington Monument

 The obelisk seen from near and far is the tallest freestanding stone structure in the world, built to honor the country’s first president, George Washington.
 Construction began in 1848 but was interrupted due to war and political arguments.
 Look closely and you can see that a clear line where the color of the stone changes partway up.
 This marks the place where the first installment stalled and to continue, builders brought in stone from a different quarry.
 Wherever you are on the mall, you can see the Washington Monument soaring above the skyline.